Slow Cooker Teriyaki Beef Tip Steaks

 - 2 teaspoons minced garlic

-- Hot cooked rice brown or white, to serve
+- Hot cooked rice (brown or white; to serve)

-- Thinly sliced scallions for garnish optional
+- Thinly sliced scallions (for garnish; optional)

 Instructions

-- In a small bowl combine the cornstarch with 1/4 cup water until the cornstarch is dissolved.
-Add the soy sauce, brown sugar, ginger, cornstarch, and mirin, if using.
+- In a small bowl, combine the cornstarch with 1/4 cup water until the cornstarch is dissolved.
+Add the soy sauce, brown sugar, ginger, cornstarch, and mirin (if using).
 Set aside.

 - Heat 1 tablespoon of the oil in a large skillet over medium-high heat.
 Brown the steak for about 2 minutes on each side.
 Remove and add them to the slow cooker.
-In the same skillet add the remaining tablespoon of oil and turn the heat to medium.
+In the same skillet, add the remaining tablespoon of oil and turn the heat to medium.
 Sauté the onions and garlic for about 3 minutes, until slightly softened.
 Stir the sauce and add it to the pan, and stir to scrape up any browned bits stuck to the bottom of the pan.
-Pour the sauce over the meat in the slow cooker, and then set the slow cooker to high for 4 hours.

 - Serve the beef teriyaki over the rice, with the scallions sprinkled on top if desired.